-2022 Evidence of Coverage for CareOne PLUS (HMO) Chapter 9.
+2022 Evidence of Coverage for CareOne PLATINUM (HMO) Chapter 9.
 What to do if you have a problem or complaint (coverage decisions, appeals, complaints)

-ECTION 10 or other concerns Section 10.1 What kinds of problems are handled by the complaint process?
-199 Section 10.2 The formal name for "making a complaint" is "filing a grievance" 200 Section 10.3 Step-by-step: Making a complaint 201 Section 10.4 You can also make complaints about quality of care to the Quality Improvement Organization Section 10.5 You can also tell Medicare about your complaint 203
+S ECTION 10 How to make a complaint about quality of care, waiting times, customer servor other concerns Section 10.1 What kinds of problems are handled by the complaint process? .199 Section 10.2 The formal name for "making a complaint" is "filing a grievance" 200 Section 10.3 Step-by-step: Making a complaint 201 You can also make complaints about quality of care to the Quality Improvement Organization Section 10.5 You can also tell Medicare about your complaint 203